openlegend/core-rules/core/SRD.md

-**Effect:** Any time that you deal damage to an enemy, in addition to pushing them 5 feet (if you choose) from the Overpowering Strike feat, you can also knock them down in the square where the forced move ends; the target suffers the effects of the knockdown bane.
+**Effect:** Any time that you deal damage to an enemy, in addition to pushing them 5 feet (if you choose) from the Overpowering Strike feat, you can also knock them down in the space where the forced move ends; the target suffers the effects of the knockdown bane.

 ## Death Blow (I – III)